tera-si/simple-stack-based-buffer-overflow-companion/README.md

 [i] Repeat until there is no longer any bad characters
 ```

-Note the ESP register in Immunity, and then run `!mona compare -f
+Note the ESP register in Immunity, e.g. 12345678, and then run `!mona compare -f
 path\to\bytearray.bin -a 12345678`

 (If you did not set a working directory for Immunity, you can just run `!mona